Merubokkusu/Discord-S.C.U.M/readme.md

 - easy-to-use (make selfbots/userbots)
 - easy-to-extend/edit (add api wrappers)
 - readable (organized 😃 )
+- mimics the client while giving you control
 - all api wraps, with the exception of getGuildMember, point to user/"private" apis
 - on-event (gateway) capabilities
 - [extremely customizable fetchMembers function](docs/using/fetchingGuildMembers.md)
+- remote authentication functions
 - support for python 2.7

 ## About